 - Introduction to Moral Theology

-Equivalent units are offered at other Colleges of the MCDU.
+Similar units are offered at other Colleges of the University of Divinity.

-At least four other units can be chosen from the following YTU units or their equivalents at other Colleges of the MCDUD:
+At least four other units can be chosen from relevant social justice or other units at Colleges of the University.

 Though YTU focuses on exploring the Catholic tradition, it is strongly committed to ecumenism.
 The Yarra Institute also promotes social justice studies in the context of a widening ecumenical endeavour.
-Hence students are encouraged to learn about the social traditions of the different denominations, and to undertake some accredited social units at other Colleges of the MCDUD.
+Hence students are encouraged to learn about the social traditions of the different denominations, and to undertake some accredited social units at other Colleges of the University of Divinity.